abhisheks-gh/Course-Application/README.md

 This application is licensed under the MIT license.
 See the LICENSE file for details.

 ## Contact
-If you have any questions or concerns about this application, please contact the developer on https://www.linkedin.com/in/abhishekkumarxd
+If you have any questions or concerns about this application, please contact me on https://www.linkedin.com/in/abhishekkumarxd